starovoitovs/defi/README.md

 * `log.log` - contains among other things training output.
 * `params.json` - dump of the parameters used for the run.
 * `weights.csv` - best weights.

+The file `numpy/metrics.npy` contains an array with 3 columns, which correspond to:
+* `CVaR_algorithm` -- objective of the algorithm which is usually not the actual CVaR due to market impact after different allocation.
+* `CVaR_actual` -- actual CVaR for the given weights.
+* `ecdf` -- empirical CDF `P(r ≥ ζ)` for the given returns, which in the end is supposed to exceed `q=0.8`.

 # Plotting